 Crispy potatoes are always a delicious breakfast option.
 And fresh fruit is a nice way to balance out the richness of the quiche.

 Of course, a mimosa or a big mug of hot coffee pair perfectly, too.

-Can I freeze quiche?
-I’ve never had enough quiche leftover to do this myself, but they say that yes, you can freeze quiche.
+I’ve never had enough quiche leftover to do this myself, but it’s been said that yes, you can freeze quiche.
 Make sure it is wrapped well and then place in the freezer.
 Reheat in the oven by placing the frozen quiche in the oven – no need to thaw – for 30-45 minutes until the internal temperature reaches 165°F. You may want to cover with foil to prevent burning an already cooked quiche.

-Can I make a crustless quiche?
 That would technically be a frittata, as a quiche in itself is a creamy, custardy-based savory tart inside a crust.
-You could bake it without the crust, or take a look at my Mediterranean Frittata recipe for a crust-free option.
+But yes, you can bake it without the crust.
+Take a look at this Mediterranean Frittata recipe for a crust-free option, too.

-Can I make this ahead of time?
 Yes!
 There are a couple of options for this.
 The first is to blind bake the pie crust, mix together the filling, and store them both separately until ready to bake.
-Alternatively, you can completely bake the quiche the night before, wrap well, and store in the fridge until you’re ready to serve.
+Alternatively, you can completely bake the quiche the night before, wrap it well, and store in the fridge until you’re ready to serve.
 To heat, bring the quiche to room temperature for 15-30 minutes.
 Then, place the quiche (you may want to cover with foil) in the oven at 350°F until warmed through to 165°F, approximately 15-20 minutes.

 - 160 grams all-purpose flour